erezyerushalmi/Paper-Patent_Box_Tax_Credit/README.md

-# Paper-Patent_Box_Tax_Credit
+# Patent Boxes, Tax Credits, or Both?

+This repository accompanies the paper **"Patent Boxes, Tax Credits, or Both?"** by Michael Devereux, Ben Lockwood and Erez Yerushalmi.

-Paten Boxes, Tax Credits, or Both?
-Online Appendix documention for the numerical implementation of the analytical framework developed in the paper.
-Provides the complete model equations and two GAMS codes.
-The material is intended to facilitate replication and future extensions of the model.
+It contains the numerical implementation of the analytical framework developed in the paper and is intended to facilitate replication, verification and future extensions of the model.

+## Repository contents

+- **20260721_MAIN_Model.gms** – GAMS implementation of the Main Model presented in the paper.
+- **20260721_TRANSFER_model.gms** – GAMS implementation of the Transfer Model.
+- **Paper_Online_Appendix.pdf** – Online Appendix documenting the analytical equations, numerical implementation and model regimes used in the simulations.

 ## Licensing

 The GAMS source code in this repository is released under the MIT License.

 The accompanying paper and Online Appendix remain copyright © Michael Devereux, Ben Lockwood and Erez Yerushalmi and are provided for academic use.
-Please cite the associated paper when using this material.
+If you use this repository in academic work, please cite the associated paper.